 Dena is happy to announce she and her husband Daniel Stein were married in 2009 and now have two children, Miri Hannah (age 3) and Judah Arveh (age 1).
 They live in Northern California.

 Pamela Weathers graduated with an MA in Judaic Studies in 2013.
-She is the Center’s program specialist and has served as the editorial assistant for the American Jewish Year Book since 2012.
+She has served as the editorial assistant for the American Jewish Year Book since 2012.
 The Year Book is co-edited by the Center’s founding director, Professor Arnold Dashefsky and Professor Ira Sheskin of the University of Miami.
-Pamela has been a contributor to the Year Book since 2014.
+Pamela has been a contributing author to the Year Book since 2014.

 Chris Clarke graduated with an MA in Judaic Studies in 2004 and is a Research, Teaching and Learning Services Specialist at the Library for the Claremont Colleges.

 He is currently a PhD candidate focusing on the Hebrew Bible at Claremont Graduate University focusing his dissertation on a form-critical analysis of the encounters with the heavenly court in the Hebrew Bible and the Book of the Watchers.